 My husband Noah tells me that every time he goes to the supermarket he agonizes over which eggs to buy.
 Are the certified humane eggs better than the certified organic?
 Does the fact that the eggs say cage-free mean the same as humane?
-If the carton says natural does that mean the same as free range?
+If the carton says natural does that mean the same as free-range?
 Noah’s right, it really is confusing.
-So if you’ve every stood in front of a stack of egg cartons in the supermarket and wondered what’s the best choice, this blog is for you.
+So if you’ve ever stood in front of a stack of egg cartons in the supermarket and wondered what’s the best choice, this blog is for you!

-This means exactly what you would imagine.
+Vegetarian-Fed This means exactly what you would imagine.
 The chicken’s’ feed does not contain animal byproducts.
-Nutritionally these are the same as other eggs and whilst it’s better that these hens are not eating animal products the label does not necessarily mean that the birds are being kept in humane conditions.
+Nutritionally these are the same as other eggs and whilst it’s better that these hens are not eating animal products the label does not necessarily mean that the birds are being kept inhumane conditions.

-This label claim has no relevance to animal welfare but the eggs may be slightly better for you because the hens are fed a special diet containing flax seed, which is higher in Omega-3 fatty acids than other grains, yielding eggs that have a higher omega 3 content and so can benefit your heart.
+Omega-3 Enriched This label claim has no relevance to animal welfare but the eggs may be slightly better for you because the hens are fed a special diet containing flaxseed, which is higher in Omega-3 fatty acids than other grains, yielding eggs that have a higher omega 3 content and so can benefit your heart.

-This means that the chickens laying these eggs received no drugs, however there is no oversight for this label which means that there is no official inspection to check the veracity of these claims.
+Antibiotic-Free This means that the chickens laying these eggs received no drugs, however, there is no oversight for this label which means that there is no official inspection to check the veracity of these claims.

-This means exactly what it says, although the hens might be packed just as tightly into a shed as they would be in a cage.
+Cage-Free This means exactly what it says, although the hens might be packed just as tightly into a shed as they would be in a cage.
 You may read the label and imagine a free chicken roaming about a farmyard but the truth is that most cage-free chickens don’t have access to the outdoors at all.
-However cage-free chickens can usually engage in many of their natural behaviors such as walking, nesting and spreading their wings.
-Again there is no oversight for this label which means that there is no third party auditing to check that the chickens are cage free.
+However cage-free chickens can usually engage in many of their natural behaviors such as walking, nesting, and spreading their wings.
+Again there is no oversight for this label which means that there is no third-party auditing to check that the chickens are cage-free.

-Overseen by the non-profit organization Humane Farm Animal Care, these egg producers meet specific, high standards for farm animal treatment.
-This means having enough space for the hens to move naturally, and there are requirements for stocking density, number of perches and nesting boxes.
+Certified Humane Overseen by the non-profit organization Humane Farm Animal Care, these egg producers meet specific, high standards for farm animal treatment.
+This means having enough space for the hens to move naturally, and there are requirements for stocking density, number of perches, and nesting boxes.
 Forced molting through starvation is prohibited, although beak cutting is allowed.
 Compliance is verified through third-party auditing.

 So what’s the verdict?